 The original recipe called for a Granny Smith apple.
 This is not my favorite apple, so I used a crispy sweet-tart Honeycrisp.
 In hindsight, I have to say the apple flavor was a tad elusive for me (although Tom disagrees).
 Of course, maybe it’s just all about the bacon!

-One last suggestion that I totally agree with … do not put the bacon on a paper towel to drain otherwise the maple syrup will cause it to stick to the paper (I left mine on the wire rack to drain and then ran a rubber spatula under the bacon when it came out so it would not stick to the rack).
+One last suggestion that I agree with is not put the bacon on a paper towel to drain.
+Otherwise, the maple syrup will cause it to stick to the paper (I left mine on the wire rack to drain and then ran a rubber spatula under the bacon when it came out so it would not stick to the rack).

 Quick note on the maple syrup, be sure to use a good quality pure maple syrup to get that great maple flavor.
 While perusing the syrup section at Trader Joe’s, I was surprised to see that pure maple syrup is pretty expensive (we usually use sugar-free syrup on pancakes).
 However, I spied a new product, Trader Joe’s Reserve Bourbon Barrel Aged Maple Syrup and, while at $9.99 it is still expensive especially as the recipe only calls for two tablespoons, it goes great with this recipe.

-In order to serve this cake warm out of the oven, you either need to get up really, really early (not going to happen) or caramelize the bacon the day before.
+To serve this cake warm out of the oven, you either need to get up really early (not going to happen) or caramelize the bacon the day before.
 Of course, then you run the risk of eating all the bacon which is why I used the entire package.
-Some for me, some for Tom, some for the cake… Enjoy!
+Some for me, some for Tom, some for the cake.
+Enjoy!

 ½ c. light brown sugar, lightly packed

 ½ c. chopped toasted pecans

 2 t. kosher salt

 ½ lb. thick cut Applewood smoked bacon (I used the entire 20 oz. package – 18 slices)